-Fish Habitat and All-Terrain Vehicles Preventing Serious Harm to Fish When Using Your ATV
+Protect Fish and Fish Habitat When Using Your ATV

 Every year, an increasing number of people in Newfoundland and Labrador are enjoying the use of all-terrain vehicles (ATVs), whether it's to explore the outdoors, haul a load of wood, carry gear to the cabin, or travel to a favourite hunting or fishing spot.
 An ATV is a great way to travel, but operators should be aware of the potential impacts they can have when crossing rivers and streams.